 Pores are holes in your skin around the hair follicles.
 They produce the sebum which helps keep your skin moisturized and healthy.
-You can’t change your pore size, but with the proper skin care routine, you may be able to help enlarged pores look smaller.
+You can’t change your pore size, but with the proper skin care routine, you may be able to help make enlarged pores look smaller.

 - Wash your skin daily.
 Your routine should incorporate a gentle cleanser.
 Cleansers keep the skin clean so that dirt, debris, and oil don’t clog pores and make them appear larger.2

 Vitamin A, often listed on skincare products as retinoids, may be helpful as a pore minimizer.3

 - Clay masks can soothe, clean dirt and debris, and generally help skin cells to appear healthy.
 Enlarged pores may be less noticeable on healthier skin.4

-- Explore face-peel products with AHAs and BHAs for a more intensive regimen that can unclog pores and act as a pore minimizer for a more intensive regimen that could help pores appear smaller.5,6
+- Explore face-peel products with AHAs and BHAs for a more intensive regimen that can help unclog pores and act as a pore minimizer for a more intensive regimen that could help pores appear smaller.5,6

 AHAs vs. BHAs

-Alpha Hydroxy Acids, or AHAs, are water-based acids that have a lot of positive benefits for porous skin, including the ability to help make large pores appear smaller.
+Alpha Hydroxy Acids, or AHAs, are water-based acids that have a lot of positive benefits for porous skin, including the potential to help make large pores appear smaller.
 Beta Hydroxy Acids, or BHAs, have many of the same benefits, but they’re oil-soluble.

 Neither is automatically better or worse than the other, but their applications are different.

 - AHAs and BHAs are both effective at exfoliating the skin, which makes them excellent tools to help reduce the appearance of large pores.7,8

 - AHAs help your skin restore some of the health that it loses as it ages, so AHAs can be helpful if you notice large pores growing worse as you age.11

 Depending on your own personal skin-care needs, you may find yourself preferring AHAs or BHAs more.
 You may need to experiment by applying a few different products to your porous skin before you find the one that works best for you.